Jan And Dean

 Jan's health had improved enough that by the Spring of 1983, he got married.
 Still, he remained partially paralyzed on his right side and his speech was difficult to follow, but he recovered sufficiently to record a few singles, including "Fun Fun Fun" in 1986 and "Save For A Rainy Day" in 1996, but neither met with much success.
 Into the 2000s, the duo continued to concentrate on live appearances with their back-up band, The Belair Bandits.
 Sadly, Jan Berry died on March 26th, 2004, after after suffering a seizure at his home.
 He was a week away from his 63rd birthday.

 In February 2010, the unreleased Jan And Dean album "Carnival Of Sound" was released on the Rhino Handmade label.
 The cover was designed by Dean Torrence.
 In 2012, Torrence teamed up with actor Bruce Davison, who portrayed him in the 1978 film Deadman's Curve, to perform with the Bamboo Trading Company on their "From Kitty Hawk To Surf City" album.
 The CD also included Dean's two daughters, Jillian and Katie Torrence.

 As of 2016, Dean Torrence was residing in Huntington Beach, California and was still keeping the music of Jan And Dean alive by making personal appearances with The Surf City Allstars.
-They still maintained a busy touring schedule in 2017.
+They still maintained a busy touring schedule in 2017 and 2018.

 Jan Berry could boast an I.Q. of 185, which puts him in the genius range.

 Be sure to read Gary James' Interview With Dean Torrence